Online M.A. in International Relations

 - INR512: Justice and Order in International Relations (offered online in January-February)

 - INR513: Comparative Political Development (offered online in July-August)

-- INR516: Identity, Harmony and Conflict (offered as a hybrid course in October-December)
+- INR516: Identity, Harmony and Conflict (offered online in October-December)

 - INR531: Just and Unjust Wars (offered online in September-October)